Stonelinks/stonelinks.org/content/index.md

   <a class="right carousel-control" href="#myCarousel" data-slide="next">&#8250;</a>
 </div>

 I'm passionate about what I do and this website is where I show it!
 Here is where I collect all my projects, code, writing, documentation and more.
-Below you can check out some of the highlights and see what's on Stonelinks!
+Below you can check out some of the highlights of Stonelinks!

 </div>